alexch/rerun/README.md

 # To Do:

-* Cooldown (so if a dozen files appear in a burst, say from 'git pull', it only restarts once)
+## Must have for v1.0
+* ".rerun" file to specify options per project or in $HOME.
+* Make sure to pass through quoted options correctly to target process [bug]
+* Optionally do "bundle install" before and "bundle exec" during launch

+## Nice to have
+* Smarter --signal option (specifying signal to try and a timeout to wait, repeated)
 * If the last element of the command is a `.ru` file and there's no other command then use `rackup`
-* --ignore pattern (currently we're using Listen's default list plus dotfiles)
-* ".rerun" file to specify options per project or in $HOME.
 * Figure out an algorithm so "-x" is not needed (if possible) -- maybe by accepting a "--port" option or reading `config.ru`
 * Specify (or deduce) port to listen for to determine success of a web server launch

-* Make sure to pass through quoted options correctly to target process [bug]
+## Wacky Ideas
 * Make it work on Windows, like Guard now does.
 See
   * https://github.com/guard/guard/issues/59
   * https://github.com/guard/guard/issues/27
-* Optionally do "bundle install" before and "bundle exec" during launch
 * On OS X:
     * use a C library using growl's developer API <http://growl.info/developer/>
     * Use growl's AppleScript or SDK instead of relying on growlnotify